Newfoundland marten (Photo by Helen Jones)

 Where do they live?

-The Newfoundland marten is a subspecies of the American marten, and is found only on the island of Newfoundland.
+The American marten (Newfoundland population), also known as Newfoundland marten, is found only on the island of Newfoundland.
 Due to its geographic separation, this species is genetically distinct from its mainland cousins.
 This rare member of the weasel family is a forest-dweller who prefers conifer forests, where it hunts for its preferred prey, the meadow vole, under the forest’s thick canopy.
 It makes its home in dens, crevices and hollowed trees.
 Contrary to its small stature, the marten actually needs a large territory in which to live — between 10-30 square kilometres.

 What does it look like?